 The first thing to note is that despite being an icon of London, this is not the London Bridge.
 There are 33 bridges that cross the Thames in London, and London Bridge is the next bridge to the west.
 And, despite claims you may have heard to the contrary, London Bridge did not fall down.
 A bridge has spanned the river in this location since Roman times, with a 600-year-old medieval stone bridge (Old London Bridge) being traded in for a newer model in 1831 (New London Bridge).
 It was this replacement that was sold to an American businessman in 1967, and he had it moved it to Lake Havasu in Arizona and rebuilt brick by brick.
 The newest of the bridges to bear the name London Bridge was opened in 1973.

 The Tower Bridge, however, takes its name from its location next to the Tower of London.
 Construction on it started near the end of Victoria’s reign, and it took 8 years to complete, finishing in 1894.
-After my experience in the Scott Monument in Edinburgh (more about that in a future blog post, I promise!), I was relieved that a lift (US readers: elevator) takes visitors up to the first stage in the north tower.
+After my experience in the Scott Monument in Edinburgh, I was relieved that a lift (US readers: elevator) takes visitors up to the first stage in the north tower.
 Many of my fellow passengers quickly moved on to the tower walkway, but I stopped for several minutes in the first room, mesmerised by film footage from 1903 that showed London at the turn of the century.

 It is perhaps the closest thing we have to time travel, a chance to see to see familiar landmarks through new eyes.
 Some aspects were very much of the time—a woman selling flowers a la Eliza Doolittle, double-decker buses being pulled by horses—but the general scramble of London life was still present and, in many ways, hasn’t changed.
 The style of clothing is a bit different—although the fashion for flat caps seems to be making a comeback—but the people who looked into the camera over 100 years ago would likely recognise the London of today despite the constantly changing skyline.
 If you have some time on your hands and want to disappear down a YouTube rabbit hole, check out some of the similar videos that are available: here and here are good places to start!